memfault/interrupt/_posts/2024-08-14-diving-into-jtag-part-6.md

 - Send the sequence `0b01100` on the `TMS` pin, thus switching to the `Shift-IR` state.
-- Push a bunch of ones (as many as you can spare, e.g. 1000) through `TDI` to all `IR` registers in the chain.
-After this all TAPs are in `BYPASS`.
+- Push a bunch of ones (as many as you can spare, e.g., 1000) through `TDI` to all `IR` registers in the chain.
+After this, all TAPs will be in `BYPASS`.
 - Send the sequence `0b11000` to the selected `TMS` pin, thus switching to the `Shift-DR` state.
-- Push a bunch of zeros (as many as you can spare, e.g. 1000) through `TDI` into all `DR` pins in the chain to reset them to zero
+- Push a bunch of zeros (as many as you can spare, e.g., 1000) through `TDI` into all `DR` pins in the chain to reset them to zero
 - Start pushing ones through `TDI` into `DR`.
 As soon as you get a one from `TDO`, stop.
 The number of TAPs in the chain is equal to the number of ones pushed in.